It's a Knockout: Pop culture

 Jeux sans frontières was the inspiration for Peter Gabriel's hit song "Games Without Frontiers".
 The words "Jeux Sans Frontieres" are repeated as the chorus of the song by Kate Bush, and the phrase "it's a knockout!" is used in the song as well.

 The show was also featured prominently in The Goodies and the Beanstalk as a motive for the Goodies to climb the giant beanstalk; the grand prize was 5,000 puppies.

+In 1973 Blue Peter presenters John Noakes, Peter Purves and Lesley Judd participated in some of the games.